PapersOfMathieuNls/clever-commit/combined.md

 ## Deployment of CLEVER at Ubisoft

-CLEVER is now beginning to be rolled out at Ubisoft.
+CLEVER will soon be rolled out at Ubisoft.
 It will be made available to thousands of developers across various divisions.
 Our research team provided on-site training of this new tool.
 In addition, Ubisoft developed an instructional video to support the launch of CLEVER and raise awareness about the tool.
 Our research team is currently monitoring the use of CLEVER at Ubisoft to evaluate its adoption (usage, barriers, etc.).

 # Discussion {#sec:threats}